Value retailer boosts promotability of hourly employees by more than 100% after implementing OutMatch Assessment.

 As a value store with a lean payroll, this retailer’s top concern was store coverage.
 For store operators, that meant hiring anyone who walked in the door, regardless of quality or growth potential.
 This resulted in a shortage of qualified talent for internal promotions, and forced the company to spend more money recruiting external talent for management positions.
 They needed a more proactive strategy for hiring.

-After implementing the assessment, the company found that out of nearly 137,000 hires, those who were identified as a strong match for the job were more likely to be promoted than others.
+Out of nearly 137,000 store associate hires, those who were identified as a strong match by the assessment were more likely to be promoted than others.
 Fifteen percent of strong matches hired into the store associate role were promoted to assistant store manager within two years.
 In the same time frame, only 6% of poor matches were promoted, and only 7% were promoted from the group of employees who were hired without taking the assessment.

 Higher promotability among hourly employees greatly reduces the number of external hires required for the assistant store manager role.
 Before OutMatch, the company was only promoting a quarter of its hourly staff into this role.
 After implementing OutMatch, the company boosted internal promotions to 50%, which is an additional 5,263 promotions per year.
 Because an external hire costs $2,000 more than an internal promotion, this improvement saves the company $10.5 million in annual recruiting costs.*